RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 In the "library" approach, a new, loadable, optional library would be written.
 This library would supply the user with a set of new functions (and, in the oo cases, of classes and methods) to manage Unicode values.

 In the "first-class Unicode" approach, the Rexx language would experiment a profound, radical change.
 Strings would be, by default, Unicode strings.
-This would represent a big compatibility problem; some of the issuse are addressed in the *[Backward Compatibility](0300_Backward_compatibility.md)* section.
+This would represent a big compatibility problem; some of the issues are addressed in the *[Backward Compatibility](0300_Backward_compatibility.md)* section.
 Old-style, byte-oriented strings would still be usable, probably by specifying a new, incompatible, string suffix.
 Interpreters should implement a compatibility mode, where strings would still be byte-oriented by default, to make it possible to run old programs.